lyhoangvinh/lyhoangvinh.github.io/README.md

 ## 📱 My Applications
 * **Freaking Math Plus** - A fast-paced math puzzle game available on Google Play.
+* **Scan Flat - PDF & E-Signature** - Scan any document with your phone camera and instantly get a clean, high-quality PDF.
+No account required.
+No cloud upload.
+Everything stays on your device.
+* ** Hex to Text Converter** - Convert Hex to Text and Text to Hex an extremely easy.

 ## 📬 Contact
 If you have any questions, feedback, or support inquiries, feel free to reach out via email.